brevzin/cpp_proposals/2996_reflection/reflection.md

 Athough the instantiation of `TCls1<void>` in the requires-clause of `#1` causes an injected declaration to be produced, it is not discernibly a side-effect of the failed substitution: Observing the side effect will first require one to write (some moral  equivalent of) `TCLs1<void>::Incomplete`, the act of which would otherwise itself trigger the same side-effect.

 Although this rule constrains the manner with which `define_aggregate` can be used, we are not aware of any motivating use cases for P2996 that are harmed.
-Worth mentioning, however: the rule has more dire implications for other code injection papers being considered by WG21, most notably P3294 ("_Code Injection With Token Sequences_").
+Worth mentioning, however: the rule has more dire implications for other code injection papers being considered by WG21, most notably [@P3294R2] ("_Code Injection With Token Sequences_").
 With this rule as it is, it becomes impossible for e.g., the instantiation of a class template specialization `TCls<Foo>` to produce an injected declaration of `std::formatter<TCls<Foo>>` (since the target scope would be the global namespace).

 In this context, we do believe that relaxations of the rule can be considered: For instance, we ought to be able to say that the instantiation of `std::formatter<TCls<Foo>>` is sequenced strictly after the instantiation of `TCls<Foo>`, and observations such as these might make it possible to permit such injections without making it "discernible" whether they resulted from failed substitutions.
-The key to such an approach would be to define a partial order over the instantiations of a program, and to extend the _semantically sequenced_ relation introduced by P2996 ([lex.phases]/7) to apply to constructs _across_ instantiations when the relative order of their respective instantiations is defined.
+The key to such an approach would be to define a partial order over the instantiations of a program, and to extend the _semantically sequenced_ relation introduced by this proposal ([lex.phases]/7) to apply to constructs _across_ instantiations when the relative order of their respective instantiations is defined.

-All of that said, these relaxations are not needed for the code injection introduced by P2996, and we do not seek to introduce them at this time.
+All of that said, these relaxations are not needed for the code injection introduced by this proposal, and we do not seek to introduce them at this time.

 ### Freestanding implementations